What Should You Write in Your Information Security Policy?

-Your Information Security Policy must address the mushrooming size of the physical Internet, the ever-increasing volume of data being squeezed through it, and the wider range of information security.
+Writing Information Security Policy must address the mushrooming size of the physical Internet, the ever-increasing volume of data being squeezed through it, and the wider range of information security.
 When you say “computer security”, what comes to mind most often are external threats: hackers, malware, viruses, botnets.
 But when you look at computer and IT trends, new technologies — mobile devices, social networking, and the like — pose a much greater threat to the integrity of your company.
-So, what are the best ways to secure your information?
+What should you write in your information security policy?

 1. Manage Your Technology Life Cycle